shrey-nayak/50-RTL-coding-challenge/README.md

 # 50-RTL-coding-challenge
-in this repo, i m uploading my practice of verilog and systemverilog mini projects covered weekly as a practice.
+In this repo, i am uploading my practice of verilog and systemverilog mini projects covered weekly as a practice.